 Political life and career of Robert Mugabe

-NBC News moderator Bill Monroe, from left, Newsday's Les Payne, the Chicago Sun Times' Robert Novak and NBC News' Garrick Utley speak with Mugabe during an episode of "Meet the Press" in 1980.
+From left, NBC News moderator Bill Monroe, Newsday's Les Payne, the Chicago Sun Times' Robert Novak and NBC News' Garrick Utley speak with Mugabe during an episode of "Meet the Press" in 1980.

+Mugabe speaks with his first wife, Sally, during an event in Salisbury in 1980.
+The pair were married until Sally died in 1992.
+They had one son, who died at age 4.

+Mugabe holds hands with Libyan leader Moammar Gadhafi at the Organization of African Unity summit in August 1982.

 Political life and career of Robert Mugabe